 Are you wondering how loan forgiveness works for Sole Proprietors that received a PPP loan based on their 2019 Schedule C net profit?
 There are some key differences in how loan forgiveness works that are important for sole proprietors to understand.

 Let's use an example: Say you earned $75,000 net profit on your 2019 Schedule C Line 31.
 This means your PPP loan amount will be $15,625 ($75,000 / 12 * 2.5)

-The 8 week period begins on the date your PPP funds are deposited in your bank account.
+The covered period begins on the date your PPP funds are deposited in your bank account.

-The SBA has determined that it is appropriate to limit the forgiveness of owner compensation replacement for individuals with self-employment income who file a Schedule C to eight weeks’ worth (8/52) of 2019 net profit.
+The SBA has determined that it is appropriate to limit the forgiveness of owner compensation replacement for individuals with self-employment income who file a Schedule C to twelve weeks’ worth (12/52) of 2019 net profit.
 This is most consistent with the structure of the Act and its overarching focus on keeping workers paid, and will prevent windfalls that Congress did not intend.

 What does this mean?

-Remember if you also received an EIDL grant, this amount will also reduce your PPP loan forgiveness.
+Remember if you also received an EIDL grant, this amount will reduce your PPP loan forgiveness.